Public Speaking for Business: Growing Your Coaching Practice

 New Member-Exclusive Benefit: ICF Engage

-Gift of Gab: Speaking as a Way to Grow Your Business
+Gift of Gab: Public Speaking to Grow Your Business

 In a world where exposure welcomes success, and success leads to more exposure, speaking is a way to attract both.
 If the idea of speaking is both exciting and terrifying, you are not alone.
 The fear of public speaking is the number one fear worldwide.
 But if you can find the courage to step into the spotlight to use your gift of gab, you are at a significant competitive advantage in your coaching business.